refinedev/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 :::note Thank you Astro Community! ❤️

-While preparing the refine's tutorial, we were inspired (quite) by the [Astro](https://astro.build/) tutorial.
+While preparing the refine's tutorial, we were _quite_ inspired by the [Astro](https://astro.build/) tutorial.
 We thank Astro for your contributions to the open-source community 🎉

 :::